wesamhamad/Daily-Routine-Program/README.md

 3.Play time:
    * After you finished your study and your daily exercise, you deserve some fun before you go to bed.
 Let's play the game: "Whoever reaches 20 first is a winner!"
-The rules of the game are as follows: o Thecomputerrandomlydetermineswhostartsplayingfirst. o The computer randomly determines whether you are allowed to use one or two numbers.
+The rules of the game are as follows: o The computer randomly determines who starts playing first. o The computer randomly determines whether you are allowed to use one or two numbers.
        * The player who reaches the number 20 is the winner and is congratulated by typing the following sentence: “Congratulations!
 The first / second player is the winner!”